I

 to top.
 Continue with these steps and try to keep the "outline" approX.

-with each repeated step.
+the same width with each repeated step.

 Turn